Kata of GoJu Ryu

-One of two "heishu " Kata of Goju-Ryu, Sanchin is probably the most misunderstood Kata in all of Karate.
-In contrast, it is probably the single most valuable training exercise in Goju-Ryu.
+One of two "heishu " Kata of GoJu Ryu, Sanchin is probably the most misunderstood Kata in all of Karate.
+In contrast, it is probably the single most valuable training exercise in GoJu Ryu.
 Like the other Kata of Goju-Ryu, Sanchin can be found in several Chinese arts (San Jan), particularly the southern styles including four styles of Crane Boxing, Dragon Boxing, Tiger Boxing, Lion Boxing, Dog or Ground Boxing and Monk Fist.
 Sanchin has such aspects as deep, diaphragmatic breathing found in many internal arts as well as external attributes like mechanical alignment and muscular strength.
-Because many martial artists have little or no understanding of the true history and nature of the Chinese arts from which Okinawan Goju-Ryu has its roots, Sanchin has become little more than an isometric form performed with dangerous tension and improper breathing techniques.
+Because many martial artists have little or no understanding of the true history and nature of the Chinese arts from which Okinawan GoJu Ryu has its roots, Sanchin has become little more than an isometric form performed with dangerous tension and improper breathing techniques.

 The original Sanchin that Higaonna Sensei learned from RuRuKo (1852-1930) was performed with open hands and with less emphasis on muscle contraction and "energetic" breathing.
 With the changes brought about by Emperor Meiji (Meiji Restoration Period 1888-1912), Higaonna Sensei changed the open hands to closed fists as the martial meaning was no longer emphasized.
 Later Miyagi Sensei would again alter the Kata in pattern alone.

 Sanchin translates as "3 Battles" or "3 Conflicts".
 This has many meanings.
 First it refers to the struggle to control the body under physical fatigue.
 With fatigue the mind begins to lose focus and thus the spirit begins to diminish as well.
 Therefore Sanchin develops discipline, determination, focus, perseverance and other mental attributes.
 The Chinese refer to this as Shen (spirit), Shin (mind) and Li (body).
-Another possible interpretation refers to the "Three Burners" of the body as decribed in Traditional Chinese Medicine (TCM).
+Another possible interpretation refers to the "Three Burners" of the body as described in Traditional Chinese Medicine (TCM).

-Saifa - "Smash and Tear Apart"
+Saifa - "Rip and Tear Apart"

-Saifa is the first of the classical combative Kata taught in Goju-Ryu.
-Goju-Ryu's Kata origins come from the martial arts taught in the Fuzhou area of southern China, largely Crane and Xingyi/Baqua as well as other internal and external martial arts.
-Kanryo Higaonna Sensei was taught this Kata, along with the other Kata of Goju-Ryu, while he studied in China from 1863-1881 under the direction of RuRuKo (Xie Zhongxiang in Chinese) and others.
-These Kata and martial strategies would become the basis of the the quanfa of Higaonna Sensei, which later Miyagi Sensei would call Goju-Ryu.
+Saifa is the first of the classical combative Kata taught in GoJu Ryu.
+GoJu Ryu's Kata origins come from the martial arts taught in the Fuzhou area of southern China, largely Crane and Xingyi/Baqua as well as other internal and external martial arts.
+Kanryo Higaonna Sensei was taught this Kata, along with the other Kata of GoJu Ryu, while he studied in China from 1863-1881 under the direction of RuRuKo (Xie Zhongxiang in Chinese) and others.
+These Kata and martial strategies would become the basis of the the quanfa of Higaonna Sensei, which later Miyagi Sensei would call GoJu Ryu.
 From an understanding of the grappling and striking techniques of this Kata, Saifa can be interpreted to mean grabbing and tearing of tissue in close-quartered combat.

 Seiyunchin - "Control/Suppress and Pull"

 The name Seiyunchin implies the use of techniques to off balance, throw and grapple.
-It is this understanding that imparts the original intentions of the Kata of Naha-te before the sport alignment of modern Karate.
+It is this understanding that imparts the original intentions of the Kata before the sport alignment of modern Karate.
 Seiyunchin contains close-quartered striking, sweeps, take-downs and throws.
 Though the Kata itself is void of kicks, many practitioners make the grave mistake by missing the opportunity to apply any leg technique.
 Though almost invisible to the untrained eye, the subtleness of "ashi barai" and "suri ashi" can represent foot sweeps, parries and traps.